jgerstmayr/EXUDYN/docs/RST/cInterface/Symbolic.rst

      length = v1.NormL2() #gives 9.

 * | **MultComponents**\ (\ *other*\ ):
   | Perform component-wise multiplication of vector times other vector and return result.
+This corresponds to the numpy multiplication using '*'.
   | *Example*:

   .. code-block:: python